Financial-Times/alphaville-longroom/README.md

 ### Install PostgreSQL (optional)

-You can skip this step if you are not working on the database itself and you can just use the database from the TEST environment.
+**Skip this step if you are not working on the database itself - you can just use the database from the TEST environment.**

 However, if you need to work on the database locally, you should have one installed on your machine as well.

 Follow the official documentation on how to download and install postgreSQL locally: https://www.postgresql.org/download/